-Service Retirees: Retired with at least 10 years of service (including deferred vested members who terminate employment and receive a retirement benefit from ACERA) Disabled Retirees: A minimum of 10 A minimum of 10 years of service is required for non-duty disability.
-There is no minim num service requirement for duty dis sability.
-Other Postemployment Benefits (OPEB): Monthly Medical Allowance Service Retirees: Maximum Monthly the period Januar \$596.73 per month for those purchase Maximum Monthly month in 2022.
-For retirees not purchasing individual insurance through the Medicare Insurance Exchange, a Maximum Monthly Medical Allowance of \$578.65 per month is provided, effective January 1, 2021.
-For the period January 1, 2022 through December 31, 2022, the maximum allowance will increase to \$596.73 per month.
-For those purchasing individual insurance through the Individual Medicare Insurance Exchange, the Maximum Monthly Medical Allowance is \$443.28 per month for 2021 and will increase to \$457.13 per month in 2022.
-These Allowances are subject to the following subsidy schedule: Completed Years of Service Percentage Subsidized 10-14 50% 15-19 75% 20+ 100% Disabled Retirees: d retirees receive the same Monthly rees receive the same Monthly Medvice.
+Eligibility: Service Retirees: Retired with at least 10 years of service (including deferred vested members who terminate employment and receive a retirement benefit from ACERA) Disabled Retirees: years of service is required for non There is no minim num service requirement for duty dis sability.
+Other Postemployment Benefits OPEB): Monthly Medical Allowance Service Retirees: Maximum Monthly urchasing individual insurance throu y Medical Allowance of \$596.73 per y 1, 2023 through December 31, 20 h. month is provided, effective Ja nuary 1, 2022.
+Fo Maximum Monthly month in 2023. sing individual insurance through th y Medical Allowance is \$457.13 per s are subject to the following subsid month for 2022 and will increase Completed Years of Service Percentage Subsidized 10-14 50% 15-19 75% 20+ 100% Disabled Retirees: d retirees receive the same Monthly rees receive the same Monthly Mec vice.

-&lt;sup>3 The 10 years of service requirement is only used for determining eligibility for health benefits.
+3 The 10 years of service requirement is only used for determining eligibility for health benefits.
 For pension benefits, the eligibility requirements is 5 years of service.

-Medicare Benefit Reimbursement Plan: The SRBR reimburses the full Medicare Part B premium to qualified retired members.
-To qualify for reimbursement, a retiree must: Have at least 10 years of ACERA service, Be eligible for Monthly Medical Allowance, Provide proof of enrollment in Medicare Part B. Dental and Vision Plans: The SRBR provides dental and vision benefits for retirees only.
-The maximum combined monthly dental and vision premium are \$48.12 in 2021 and 2022.
+Medicare Benefit Reimbursement The SRBR reimburses the full Medicare Part B premium to qualified retired members.
+Plan: To qualify for reimbursement, a retiree must: Have at least 10 years of ACERA service, Be eligible for Monthly Medical Allowance, Provide proof of enrollment in Medicare Part B. Dental and Vision Plans: The SRBR provides dental and vision benefits for retirees only.
+The maximum combined monthly dental and vision premium are \$48.12 in 2022 and \$55.87 in 2023.
 The eligibility for these premiums is as follows.
 Service Retirees: Retired with at least 10 years of service.
 Disabled Retirees: For non-duty disabled retirees, 10 years of service is required.
 For grandfathered non-duty disabled retirees (with effective retirement dates on or before January 31, 2014), there is no minimum service requirement.
 For duty disabled retirees, there is no minimum service requirement.
 Note about Monthly Medical Allowance: The maximum levels of subsidy are reviewed by the Board annually and are not indexed to increase automatically.
 In addition, the Monthly Medical Allowance can only be used to pay for retiree medical benefits.
 There is no benefit payable to beneficiaries, current spouses, former spouses or dependents.
 If the actual cost of coverage is less than the Monthly Medical Allowance, the difference is not paid in cash or applied towards the coverage for beneficiaries, current spouses, former spouses or dependents.
-Deferred Benefit: Members who terminate employment with 10 or more years of service before reaching Pension eligibility commencement age may elect deferred MMA and/or dental/vision benefits.
+Deferred Benefit: Members who terminate employment with 10 or more years of service before reaching pension eligibility commencement age may elect deferred MMA and/or dental/vision benefits.
 Death Benefit: Surviving spouses/domestic partners of members who die before the member commences retiree health benefits may enroll in an ACERA group medical plan on the date that the member would have been eligible to commence benefits.
 The surviving spouse/domestic partner must pay 100% of the premium.
-Because premiums for surviving spouses/domestic partners under age 65 include active participants for purposes of underwriting, the surviving spouses/domestic partners receive an implicit subsidy from the actives, which creates a liability for the SRBR.
+Because premiums for surviving spouses/domestic partners under age 65 include active participants for purposes of underwriting, the surviving spouses/domestic partners receive an implicit subsidy, which creates a liability for the SRBR.